dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 | Port | Usually 5432 (Postgres) or 5439 (Redshift) | `5439` |
 | Database | The logical database to connect to and run queries against. | `analytics` |

 **Note**: When you set up a Redshift or Postgres connection in dbt Cloud, SSL-related parameters aren't available as inputs.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/postgres-redshift-connection.png" width="70%" title="Configuring a Redshift connection"/>

+For dbt Cloud users, please log in using the default Database username and password.
+Note this is because IAM authentication is not compatible with dbt Cloud.

 ### Connecting via an SSH Tunnel